 Along with these core concepts, supporting concepts are introduced too: Effective Directions, Emotional Identification and Regulation, Active Communication, and Tracking.

-The PMTO clinicians’ proven methods include modeling and role playing.
-Clinicians act as coaches, empowering parents to tackle their family’s individual challenges and expand on their family’s unique strengths.
+The PMTO specialists’ proven methods include modeling and role playing.
+Specialists act as coaches, empowering parents to tackle their family’s individual challenges and expand on their family’s unique strengths.

 PMTO was developed by Dr. Gerald R. Patterson and his colleagues at the Oregon Social Learning Center and is supported by over 50 years of ongoing research.
 One nine-year follow-up study found reductions for youth in delinquency, deviant peer associations, and depression as well as maternal improvements in education, occupation, and income.

-To support and improve clinicians’ PMTO skills, sessions are recorded and viewed by their trainers and coaches.
-The focus of the videos is the clinicians, and families’ information is held in strictest confidence, adhering to all HIPAA standards.
+To support and improve specialists’ PMTO skills, sessions are recorded and viewed by their trainers and coaches.
+The focus of the videos is the specialists, and families’ information is held in strictest confidence, adhering to all HIPAA standards.

-PMTO model and clinicians believe parents are their child’s best teachers.
+PMTO model and specialists believe parents are their child’s best teachers.
 They support and encourage parents to find in themselves that best teacher.